 If you’re at least putting 20% of your income towards some combination of debt and savings, you’re probably on a better track than the average American.

-Not everyone is going to find that the 50/30/20 budget is going to work for them, so let’s look at a couple of situations when you might need a different strategy.
+Not everyone is going to find that the 50/30/20 rule will work for them, so let’s look at a couple of situations when you might need a different strategy.

 If you have a large debt burden